 The hike up and down Hazard Peak Trail delivers a heavy dose of ocean views.
 While it could be argued that this 6-mile round trip hike is the finest trek to the summit of Hazard Peak, you may wish to consider elongating that hike to a 9.2-mile loop that returns to the coast via Islay Creek Trail in the adjacent Islay Creek Canyon.
 Sacrificing a second helping of ocean views, the loop explores the secluded interior of Montaña de Oro State Park and finishes with a cool down on a wide, gradual trail in a canyon flanked by thousand foot peaks (including the 1,076-foot Hazard Peak).

-Hazard Peak – Islay Creek Loop has two major climbs totaling 1,325 feet of elevation gain.
-The loop starts with a 1,025-foot ascent over 3 miles, attaining the summit of Hazard Peak.
-After that, you will descend 350 feet toward a fork of Hazard Canyon.
-Turning uphill again, the loop climbs 300 feet over 0.85 miles to the crest of Barranca Trail, before descending 675 feet into Islay Creek Canyon over 1.05 miles.
+The high and low points on Hazard Peak – Islay Creek Loop are separated by 100 feet, with two major climbs of 950 feet and 270 feet.
+The loop starts with a 950-foot ascent over 3 miles, attaining the summit of Hazard Peak.
+After that, you will descend 325 feet toward a fork of Hazard Canyon.
+Turning uphill again, the loop climbs 270 feet over 0.85 miles to the crest of Barranca Trail, before descending 675 feet into Islay Creek Canyon over 1.05 miles.
 Finish with gradual rolling terrain down Islay Creek Canyon for 2.85 miles.

 While this loop employs a total of five trails (and a short stretch of Pecho Valley Road), you’ll spend most of the time on just two trails, Hazard Peak Trail and Islay Creek Trail.
 You will turn right at each well-marked junction.

 The basic directions for Hazard Peak – Islay Creek Loop are:

 - Start up Hazard Peak Trail

 - Pass through a junction with Hiedra Trail (1.07 miles)